AckerlyXu/heima/articles/storage/common/storage-require-secure-transfer.md

 ---
-title: Require secure transfer in Azure Storage | Azure
+title: Require secure transfer in Azure Storage | Microsoft Docs
 description: Learn about the "Require secure transfer" feature for Azure Storage, and how to enable it.
 services: storage
 documentationcenter: na
-author: hayley244
+author: forester123
 manager: digimobile
 editor: fhryo-msft